 Yes!
 It’s a spectacular cenote where you can easily spend a few hours swimming, snorkeling, and catching some sun afterward.

 Can I buy food at Gran Cenote?

-How long am I allowed to stay in Gran Cenote?
+How long am I allowed to stay in Gran cenote?

 What are other cenotes near Tulum?

-Gran Cenote is one of many cenotes near Tulum.
-Cenote Calavera is a close neighbor of Gran Cenote which can be reached via a quick bike ride.
+There are several cenotes near Tulum.
+Cenote Calavera is a close neighbor just a few minutes away.
 Further away along Coba Highway there are cenotes Zacil Ha and Car Wash.